Forestmedia

 A picture speaks a thousand words

-Nothing says it like these photos, showing what a forest should look like, and what many forests in the South East of New South Wales look like today.
+Nothing says it like these photos, showing what a forest should look like, and what many forests in Australia look like today.

 Picture